signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/factor-analysis/factor-analysis-intro.md

 Part 1: PCA
 -----------

+We'll explore the differences between PCA and factor analysis by seeing how they perform when our data are *really* generated from a set of unobserved, latent variables.
+In particular, we'll create three vectors `X`, `Y`, and `Z` from which we'll derive the rest of our data.

 * Make a `factors` data frame with 100 observations of 3 normally distributed variables `X`, `Y`, and `Z`.
 Each variable should be drawn from the standard normal distribution.
 The "factors" here have nothing to do with factors in R, instead representing latent variables.

+Next, we need a function to help us create `derived` variables.
+The simplest latent variable model is one where each observed variable is noisily generated from just a single latent variable, so we'll write a function that helps us create such observed variables, *i.e.*, "proxies" to the factors.

 * Write a function `noisyProxies(feature, k, correlation)` that takes a vector `feature` and returns a data frame with `k` noisy proxies to the feature which are (1) correlated with the feature at the level of `correlation` and (2) differ from the feature by a normally distributed error term.[^corr] Your function should not include `feature` itself in the data frame.